Tamunokorite/tamunokorite/README.md

 - ☁️ Firebase
 - 🏗️ System Design

-## Exploring the Digital Wilderness

-🌟 I love building software, *mostly on the backend*, but I also work on the frontend with React and I enjoy building full stack applications, and seeing ideas come to life.
-Lately, I've been diving into Flutter to learn mobile app & cross-platform development.

 ## Current Project: Interna

 🌐 I'm currently building (with a team) **Interna**, a platform that aims to empower students by providing them with access to  internship opportunities.
 As a recent graduate myself, I understand the importance of gaining practical experience, and Interna is my way of making that journey smoother for fellow students.